appgurueu/adv_weapons/Readme.md

       * Go forwards/backwards on the beam
   * Turrets
     * Gatlin Gun
+      * Right-click turret base with gatlin barrel to arm
       * High reload rate, low damage & range
       * Turns slowly, so you can try dodging
       * Only attacks owners opponents